 6. Makes you Independent

 Studying abroad will make students independent as they can apply for internships or part-time jobs while studying abroad.
-Students in abroad do part time time from high school and actually save money for future.
+Students abroad do part-time from high school and save money for the future.
 Similarly, even Indian students can save money while studying abroad by doing a part-time job or an internship.

 Disadvantages of Studying Abroad